What are the best options for watching movies anywhere while on the road?

 But how do you play these files on almost any TV?

-Step 4: How to watch your movies on any TV
+Step 4: How to watch movies anywhere on any TV

 We did quite a bit of research before buying the Sumvision Cyclone Micro 4 Media Player.